Christmas Bird Count in Fayette County, WV

 Print a WVOH CBC Field and Nocturnal/Owling Data Collection Form.

-Your WVOH CBC Report Forms - complete and return on December 26, 2022
+WVOH CBC Data Collection Forms - complete and return on December 16, 2023

-Following CBC and CDC health safety guidelines, be prepared to mask and practice social distancing if picking up or dropping off your WVOH CBC Data Collection Form at (TBD) on December 26, 2022.
 Completed printed Data Collection Forms may be scanned or photographed and returned by email or text to Rachel as soon as possible.
+The online form is the preferred method.

 Print a WVOH CBC Field and Nocturnal/Owling Data Collection Form.